 Bone and burial data reveal the rigors of life in the Chesapeake.
 A high death rate of young people and the chronic shortage of women forced the settlers to rely on recent immigrants to renew their population.
 Not until the 1700s could American-born colonists increase their numbers.

 Throughout the 17th century, colonists could not increase their numbers through the birth rate.
 Not only was infant mortality high, but there was also a chronic shortage of women.

 Investigators had only the bones and burial clues to tell the story of this child who was buried beneath the floor of the 17th-century Brick Chapel at St. Mary's City, Maryland.

 A colonial "doctor" was often physician/apothecary/surgeon — three professions in England.
 Bloodletting, purges, or herbal remedies might be prescribed.
 The cure could be worse than the disease.

 Exposure to lead, a poison with widespread, lasting toxic effects, was a fact of life in the 1600s.
 All but the very poorest colonists ate and drank from objects containing lead.

 As many as a third of Chesapeake newcomers died within one year.
 If they lasted through the first "seasoning" fevers, they faced uncertain futures, even as the colonists were learning how to survive here.

 Jesuits built Maryland’s first major brick building—a chapel at St. Mary’s City.
 Less than half a century later, they demolished it, but the burials under its floor were left intact.

 Built less than 30 years later than Jamestown, St. Mary's City's first years were fragile.
-But, the Maryland colonists planted crops immediately and established peaceful relations with the local Indians.
+But, the Maryland colonists planted crops immediately and established peaceful relations with the local American Indians.

 [ TOP ]